21 May 2018

 He continued: “I organised this challenge, with the help of Texas Instruments, Youth Sport Trust and SH2OUT, to address a genuine need: to improve safety in the water.

 “I am studying how online communities and challenges of this type can create new and innovative devices and I am grateful to Loughborough University for providing such an environment for innovative research to take place.”

 Competition entrants need to incorporate a TI AFE4404 – a device that can monitor heart-rate and other biological changes linked to physical activity – into their design.

 The top 10 ideas will be sent the device so they can build their product and be in with a chance of winning the grand prize: up to six 30 minute support sessions with Loughborough University London’s Enterprise team.

 The prize aims to help the winner turn their idea into a viable product and, potentially, business venture.

 The competition is open to the public.
-For more information on the Electronic Lifeguard Design Challenge visit the dedicated webpage.
+For more information on the Electronic Lifeguard Design Challenge and submission deadline dates visit the dedicated webpage.